 Lures are tools.
-And if they match the size, action and color of what bass are eating, then those bass will eat them, too.
+And if they match the size, action, and color of what bass are eating, those bass will eat them, too.
 That’s the case for these five lures, which many anglers closely associate with certain fish.
 But by understanding and tapping their potential, you can catch bass with them, too.

 There are good reasons that inline spinners are one of the first lures that anglers purchase.
-To being with, they are easy to use and catch everything that swims.
+To begin with, they are easy to use and catch everything that swims.
 But don’t let their universal appeal keep you from applying them to specific bass fishing situations.

 The anticipation of a strike is one of fishing’s great joys.
 You rarely can precisely predict when one will happen, but the arrival re-establishes your devotion to the sport.
-Certain lures and techniques, such as topwaters and sight fishing, respectively, give you a front-row seat to strikes.
+Specific lures and techniques, such as topwaters and sight fishing, give you a front-row seat to strikes.
 You can add glide baits to that group, too.

-Baitfish shaped and slow sinking, glide baits move side to side underwater, similar to how a walking bait moves across the surface.
+Baitfish-shaped and slow sinking, glide baits move side to side underwater, similar to how a walking bait moves across the surface.
 Most are used by musky anglers, many of whom fish them from early spring through late fall.
 They’ve made their biggest bass-fishing splash with hardcore lunker hunters.
 But that doesn’t mean you shouldn’t try them when seeking a limit in your local bass tournament or enjoying an evening on your favorite lake.

 Most glide baits designed for muskies will catch bass, especially those between 4 and 8 inches long.
 They are available much larger — more than 1 foot — if you want a true bass of a lifetime.
 There is a growing selection of glide baits specifically designed for bass.
 Most are built by Japanese lure manufacturers and have hefty price tags.

-While most anglers fish glide baits within a couple feet of the surface, where they can see them, they’ll produce as deep as you’re willing to wait for them to sink.
+While most anglers fish glide baits within a couple of feet of the surface, where they can see them, they’ll produce as deep as you’re willing to wait for them to sink.
 They walk farther to each side as you add more power to each twitch and patience to each pause.
-The key is giving them enough slack, which is created by immediately pushing your rod’s tip back toward the lure after each twitch.
+The key is giving them enough slack, created by immediately pushing your rod’s tip back toward the lure after each twitch.

 Most glide baits weigh 1 ounce or more, so you’ll need beefy gear.
-Swimbait rods are a good choice as are the lightest musky rods that you can find.
+Swimbait rods are a good choice, as they are the lightest musky rods you can find.
 Spool up with at least 50-pound test braided line, whose lack of stretch transmits every bit of twitch.
 Tie in a leader of fluorocarbon line, 15-pound test or stronger.
 Its stiffness will keep your line in front of your lure and not tangled in its hooks.

 Bass fishing claims its fair share of spoons.
 There are jigging spoons, the metal slabs hopped along the bottom, and weedless spoons, such as the Johnson Silver Minnow, which slither through cover.
 And there are large structure spoons, which measure upwards of 8 inches and are pulled and dropped across deep-water structure for summertime bass.

 A spoon’s shape determines its wobble.
 Narrow spoons have a tight action, allowing them to be retrieved fast.
 Wider spoons produce a pronounced thump, which slows their retrieval speed.
-Color choices are varied, with simple polished silver, gold and copper producing flashes that resemble baitfish.
+Color choices are varied, with simple polished silver, gold, and copper producing flashes that resemble baitfish.
 Try a hammered one in low light or stained water; its dimples reflect more light.

 Upgrade your spoon’s stock treble hook with a round-bend one that’s a size larger.
 Both will help you catch bass that only swat at your spoon.
 And add a swivel — ball-bearing models operate the smoothest — to the front of your spoon.
-It eliminates line twist.
+It eliminates line twists.

 Most bass anglers won’t stop to look at ice-fishing gear.
-Small and fished vertically, there’s not much that transfers to the run-and-gun style of fishing open water.
+Small and fished vertically, not much transfers to the run-and-gun style of fishing open water.
 Two professional anglers have one reason to give it a second look.

-Rapala’s Jigging Rap is oddly shaped — cylindrical body with a line tie on top, small treble on the bottom, a single hook at one end and another next to a small plastic bill on the other.
-It and other similar ice jigs, such as Moonshine Lures’ Shiver Minnow, are mostly used to chase walleye and perch through the ice.
+Rapala’s Jigging Rap is oddly shaped — a cylindrical body with a line tie on top, a small treble on the bottom, a single hook at one end, and another next to a small plastic bill on the other.
+It and other similar ice jigs, such as Moonshine Lures’ Shiver Minnow, are mainly used to chase walleye and perch through the ice.
 But in recent years, some anglers have started using them in open water.
-Some of that effort has been focused on bass, most noticeably in February 2017, when Major League Fishing angler Jacob Wheeler used a Jigging Rap to catch some of the bass that he weighed at the Bassmaster Elite Series tournament on Tennessee’s Lake Cherokee, which he won.
+Some of that effort has been focused on bass, most noticeably in February 2017, when Major League Fishing angler Jacob Wheeler used a Jigging Rap to catch some of the bass he weighed at the Bassmaster Elite Series tournament on Tennessee’s Lake Cherokee, which he won.

 Fellow Major League Fishing angler Dave Lefebre is familiar with ice jigs, too.
 Living in northwestern Pennsylvania, he’s sent his fair share through the ice.
 But since his bass club days in the 1990s, he’s used them for bass, starting with smallmouth from ice-free Lake Erie.

-When the fishing gets tough, the tough usually retreat to smaller finesse offerings — small worms, grubs and other soft plastics.
+When the fishing gets tough, the tough usually retreat to smaller finesse offerings — small worms, grubs, and other soft plastics.
 Sometimes they use jigs.
 While ones made for panfish may appear too small at first glance, they can produce big under the right conditions.